 “At Bayeaux, some hours after I woke up, Sarge came in and laid a gift on my cot.
-A Luger, the one the German lieutenant stuck in my face.
+A Luger, the one the German lieutenant wanted to punch a hole in me with.
 I told him to give it to Private Tony Moretti.
 He’s the one that deserved it.
-And he’d called first dibs on it, anyway.”
+He’d called first dibs on it, anyway.”

-He gave them a glance.
+He gave them a look-over.
 No sign of boredom.

-“Sarge told me Tony saved my life.
+“Sarge told me Tony was the second one to save my life.
 We didn’t have a medic.
 After Horace shot the lieutenant, Tony slit my trouser, grabbed the slingshot sticking out of Pete Drullinger’s pocket, ripped off the rubber band, and tied a tourniquet around my upper thigh.
 That was faster than fumbling around for the tourniquet in his kit.
 Then — get this — he chews tobacco.
 He took the wad out of his mouth and jammed it into my wound to help staunch the bleeding.
 Then he wrapped my leg.
-Appears his wad did the job.”
+Appears his Mail Pouch did the job.”

-He pulled in a breath.
+He gathered his thoughts as he bounced his eyes from one of Josie’s parents to the other.
 “From Bayeaux, went back to England on August 3.
 In rehabilitation for almost two months.
 Couldn’t write.
 Even if I’d been able to, for a long time couldn’t think straight.
 Memory got bad.
 They showed me the letter from Josie I’d been carrying around.
 For the longest, didn’t even remember who she was.
 It was October 5, I believe, when I was flown back to the States.
 A week later I was discharged.”

 “By the time my head was clear enough to think of scrawling a letter with my left hand, I realized I’d get home around the same time my letter got here.”